Sargodha: Location

 Sargodha is situated in Pakistani province of Punjab.
 It is located 187 km northwest of Lahore, in Sargodha District.
 It lies about 30 mile from the M-2 motorway, which connects Lahore and Islamabad.
 It is connected to the M-2 by several interchanges at different locations.
 Sargodha is roughly 91 km from Faisalabad, due southeast.
 Directly east connected by the M-2 motorway are Lahore and the route to Rawalpindi and Islamabad.
 Due east is the city of Jhang; toward the west are the city of Mianwali and the Chashma Barrage.

 Topography

-Sargodha mainly comprises flat, fertile plains, although here are a few small hills on the Sargodha-Faisalabad Road.
-The River Jhelum flows on the western and northern sides, and the River Chenab lies on the eastern side of the city.
+Sargodha mainly comprises flat, fertile plains, although here are a few small hills along the Sargodha-Faisalabad Road.
+The River Jhelum flows on the western and northern sides, and the River Chenab on the eastern side of the city.
 The city is located 190 metres above sea level.

 Climate

 The city has a climate of extreme heat in the summers and moderate cold in the winters.
 The maximum temperature reaches 50 C in the summer while the minimum temperature recorded is as low as freezing point in the winter.